project-sunbird/sunbird-commons/pages/developer-docs/installation/index.md

 hide_platform_selector: true
 hide_section_selector: true
 ---
-## Installation Overview

-If you've read the Sunbird architecture description, you will be aware that it requires several distributed components for runtime operation.
-This is web-based system,which means there there is no executable file (aka no .exe files), and it must  run on a web server and accessed through a web browser.
-Getting started with this complexity can be cumbersome.
-Fortunately,we've simplified the installation process for some common scenarios.
+This page provides a summarized listing of the essential steps for planning, installing, and configuring Sunbird deployment in a live environment.The deployment of Sunbird requires several distributed components for runtime operation.
+Getting started with this can be cumbersome.
+Fortunately,the installation process is simplified for some common scenarios.

 **Choosing an installation method**